Surplus Property Utilization (93.291)

 Deadlines

-Normally, approval or disapproval is made within 30 days after an application has been submitted for real property.
-For properties to assist homeless individuals under Title V of the McKinney Act, approval or disapproval is made 25 days after a complete application is received.
+Normally, approval or disapproval is made within 30 days after a completed application has been submitted for real property.
+For properties to assist homeless individuals under Title V of the McKinney Act, approval or disapproval of an initial application is made within 10 days after a complete, initial application is received; approval or disapproval of a final application is made within 15 days after a complete, final application is received.

 Appeals